 The focus this year, “Look Deeper” celebrates the beauty we all wear.
 The theme of the 2015 competition is TWO FACES.

 Since the inception of the 72 Hour Shootout, Asians and Asian Americans have enjoyed a growing presence in film, due in large part to the growing awareness among filmmakers.
-Who among this year’s participants will discover their voice for the first time?
-Who among you will take this opportunity?

 Looking at 2014-15 network television programming, although the Asian American population is rising, its representation on major television networks is actually declining (the only racial group to have declined in 2014 according to SAG-AFTRA, despite an increase in population!).
 To make your mark in the shortest time possible, there is no better place than the 72 Hour Shootout.
 After a decade of Shootouts, which have inspired thousands of filmmakers and audience members, it’s your turn to become part of the legacy.

-The top ten films premiered to a sold out theatre at the prestigious Asian American International Film Fest in NYC.
 Select winning films also screen at The Time Warner Media Center, on CrossingsTV, AAFL TV, at the Asians on Film Festival in Los Angeles, the New York Indian Film Festival, and on Film Lab Presents, the tv series.

 The 72 Hour Shootout is a registered Trademark of the Asian American Film Lab.

 All Rights Reserved.